3D-Printed Skull Plates to the Rescue

-In a breakthrough for cancer research, veterinarians from Ontario veterinary college successfully 3D-printed and implanted a titanium plate for surgery on a dog’s skull.
+In a breakthrough for cancer research, veterinarians from Ontario veterinary college successfully 3D-printed and implanted a titanium plate onto a dog’s skull.

 Patches, the dachshund in question, had a large cancerous growth growing on her skull.
 The rate of growth of the tumour meant there was little chance of survival for this man’s best friend.